 Measure the percent of users who filed a support ticket.

-D: Filtered by (optional): Apply a filter to these analyses.
+F: Filter by (optional): Apply a filter to these analyses.

-has done: Customers who have triggered an event at least once
+has done: Customers who have triggered an event at least once during the version of a split.

-E: Cap at: Apply a cap to your metric value
+H: Cap at: Apply a cap to your metric value

 With metric capping, any outlier values in your metrics will be capped and replaced with a fixed threshold value.
 This will reduce the variance and increase the sensitivity of your metric.
 When a metric cap is set to a per user per day, this will be 24 hours from a user’s first impression within a particular version of a split.